Home Warranty Contractor Networks: How They Work & What to Expect

 Warranty-Assigned Contractor vs. Paying Out of Pocket

 Should you just skip the warranty contractor and hire your own?
 There are real trade-offs on both sides.
-Understanding how your home warranty's claims process works can help you decide when to lean on the network versus handle it yourself.
+Understanding how a home warranty works can help you decide when to lean on the network versus handle it yourself.

 Warranty-Assigned Contractor